Des797/R34-Danbooru-Gelbooru-media-downloader/README.md

 ## Limitations
 - Some websites may throttle or block automated downloads if abused, use responsibly.
-- Chrome downloads but I recommend using Firefox.
+- Chrome downloads(does not save in a made folder), I recommend using Firefox.

 ## Contributing
 Contributions are welcome!
 Feel free to submit issues or pull requests on the GitHub repository.